Air Force Technical College, Bengaluru: History

 Air Force Technical College (AFTC) was established on 4 July 1949, in collaboration with Air Service Training Co.
 (Hamble), U.K. with Gp.Capt.
 J Beaumont CBE, DFC, as the first Commandant.
 The college was then named as Technical Training College (TTC).
 The entire staff of the college were officers and technicians from the Royal Air Force (RAF).
 The first principal of the college was Gp.Capt.
 Vaghuan Phillips, who was succeeded by Gp.
 Capt.
 Thripps.
 Technical staff included Sir.
 William Houghton - the co-inventor of Radar, Mr. B.H.Middleton of Smiths Aircraft Instruments U.K., Mr. Holbon of Rolls-Royce and Mr. Sturggeon of de Havilland.
 Mr.Porter headed the Department of Basic Engineering Technology.

+In the early 1950s, the Indian Air Force initiated the unique “Zero Course” — a cohort of engineering officers specially selected and trained as pilots to address immediate operational needs.
+Many of these officers went on to serve with distinction in wars and rose to senior leadership roles.

 Technicians were trained for the IAF from 1949, after India became independent.
 The youths were aged between 15 and 17.5.
 The streams were divided into seven categories: airframes, aero engines, aircraft instruments, electricals, wireless, radar, and armaments, and allotted according to the individual's aptitude.
 The ab initio training was for a period of two years as aircraft apprentice followed by one-year practical training at the various air force flying and maintenance establishments in the country after which they returned to the college for advanced training in their disciplines for another year.
 However this was modified after the sixth entry of apprentices passed out and the later batches were trained for the entire four years at the A.F.T.C., after the completion of which they passed out as full aircraft technicians in Group I trades with a liability to render 15 years regular and 9 years reserve service.
 Some of them later qualified and rose to the position of Air Marshal in their respective branches of specialization or branched off to other flying arms like pilots, navigators, flight signalers, flight engineers, flight gunners.
 Many left the IAF to become engineers, technocrats and managers in civilian establishments.
 Some of them joined the Indian Army during the Indo-China war and rose to the rank of colonel in technical branches.
 The first apprentice who graduated from the college in 1951 carrying the service No. 400001 by name G.K.
 Pillay belonged to the Aero Engines group.
 Most of the graduates from AFTC during the course of employment in the IAF were trained in foreign countries like UK, US, Germany, France and Russia on specialised equipment and aircraft.